zksytmkn/zksytmkn/README.md

 ## ✨ Hi there ✨

 I'm a web developer with two years of experience.
-I have practical experience using the following technologies.
+I've used the following technologies in practical settings,
+including the development of sales support systems and e-commerce sites.
 > TypeScript, React, Next.js, Vue.js, Nuxt.js
 > Java, Kotlin, Spring Boot

-I'm currently learning Golang, Echo and Gorm.
+I'm currently learning Golang, Echo and Gorm. 🏃

 <!--
 **zksytmkn/zksytmkn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.